DataDog/browser-sdk/packages/rum/README.md

    - Enter a name for your application and click **Generate Client Token**.
 This generates a `clientToken` and an `applicationId` for your application.
    - Choose the installation type for the Datadog Browser SDK: [npm](#npm), or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
    - Define the environment name and service name for your application to use unified service tagging for [RUM & Session Replay][19].
 Set a version number for your deployed application in the initialization snippet.
 For more information, see [Tagging](#tagging).
    - Set the sampling rate of total user sessions collected and use the slider to set the percentage of total [Browser Premium][11] sessions collected.
 Browser Premium sessions include resources, long tasks, and replay recordings.
-For more information, see [Browser and Browser Premium setup configuration](#browser-and-browser-premium-sampling-configuration).
+For more information about configuring the percentage of Browser Premium sessions collected from the total amount of user sessions, see [Configure Your Setup For Browser and Browser Premium Sampling][21].
    - Click the **Session Replay Enabled** toggle to access replay recordings in [Session Replay][17].
    - Select a [privacy setting][18] for Session Replay in the dropdown menu.
 2. Deploy the changes to your application.
 Once your deployment is live, Datadog collects events from your users' browsers.